Anthony Mason (basketball): Early years

 Mason attended Tennessee State University and was drafted by the Portland Trail Blazers in the third round of the 1988 NBA draft (53rd pick), but was cut shortly afterwards.
 He then played for the Efes Pilsen basketball club in Turkey and Marinos de Oriente in Venezuela and had brief NBA stints with the New Jersey Nets and the Denver Nuggets.

 In the 1990–1991 season, Mason played 26 games for the CBA's Tulsa Fast Breakers, with whom he averaged 29.9 points and 14.8 rebounds per game in his only season in the league.

 Also in 1991, Mason played as a power forward for the Long Island Surf of the USBL.
 In his one season with the Surf, Mason was named to the All-USBL First Team, averaging 27.8 points and 11.2 rebounds per game, and he set a league record with 28 rebounds in a game.
 Ed Krinsky, general manager of the Surf, said, "I really believed he could play in the NBA.
 He was a huge guy with backcourt skills".
 Later that year, Mason was already on the New York Knicks' summer league roster, with Pat Riley as coach.
 In the year 2000, in celebration of the USBL's 15th anniversary, USBL fans voted on the "All-15 Team," a collection of the best USBL players from 1985 to 2000, many of whom went on to become renowned NBA stars, with Mason included among the 15.

 NBA career

 New York Knicks

 Mason signed with the New York Knicks in the summer of 1991.
-Under coach Pat Riley, Mason blossomed in New York, where he became part of a strong frontcourt alongside Patrick Ewing, Charles Oakley and Charles Smith.
+Under coach Pat Riley, Mason became part of a strong frontcourt alongside Patrick Ewing, Charles Oakley and Charles Smith.
 On March 26, 1993, Mason scored a then career high 30 points, along with grabbing 16 rebounds, in a 105–95 win against the Los Angeles Lakers.
 In 1994, the Knicks reached the NBA Finals for the first time since 1973, but lost in seven games to the Hakeem Olajuwon-led Houston Rockets.

 Mason won the NBA Sixth Man of the Year Award in 1995.
 He led the league in minutes played in 1995–96 with 3,457, setting a Knicks team record.
 In 1996, Mason and Brad Lohaus were traded to the Charlotte Hornets for Larry Johnson.